3 Ways to Increase Workforce Productivity with Digital Strategy

 Continuous improvement, as Six Disciplines research showed, can be driven only from the bottom of a business—it works only if adopted by every worker.
 Continuous improvement is a constant process of gaining new knowledge, transforming it into new skills and spreading this new knowledge throughout an organization.
 In such a way, both personal and business growth never stop and are driven by the employees themselves.
 Such a process can be established only with the right approach to learning and development.
 Every new piece of information should be helpful, just-in-time, and tightly connected to performance.

 There must be no gap between learning and doing: L&D elements should be implemented in employees’ workflow starting from Day 1 of their onboarding.
-There is also no way to “install” a growth mindset if your employees are occupied with their urgent working activities or are too busy in general.
+There is also no way to “install” a sales growth mindset if your employees are occupied with their urgent working activities or are too busy in general.
 You should give your employees the time and resources to establish a foundation for CI the right way.
 By incorporating learning into the official company’s mission statement, you can not only attract more talent but also make the emphasis on continuous learning tangible and official.

 According to the McKinsey report, it’s vital to develop and support a healthy working environment for companies to maintain excellent performance.
 Those who are concentrating not only on work results but also on the improvement of the organizational health are “three times more likely to be regarded as successful than those that focused on performance alone.”
 Concluding the results of its report, McKinsey wrote, “The vast majority, more than 70 percent [of reasons behind businesses’ failures], were caused by factors related to organizational health, such as negative employee attitudes and unproductive management behavior.”
 The establishment of a healthy culture is usually partly completed through soft skills development.